ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-gb.md

 version: 0.1.0
 ```

-At this point we have a standard Helm chart.
+At this point you have a standard Helm chart.
 It can be used with the Helm client (`helm upgrade` for instance) to deploy the Nginx server.
 In the following sections you'll see how to delegate this to an operator.